wleme/HandlingEnumsInApi/README.md

-This project shows how to handle enums in .net core APIs.(space,space)
+This project shows how to handle enums in .net core APIs.(space, space)

 0. First, let's create a new enum
 ``` csharp